Vasanth4321/Telangana-State-Weather-Data-Analysis/README.md

 ### 3. **Reproduce the Analysis**
 - Extract raw data from `Weather Data.rar` if needed
-- Use R for data preprocessing and cleaning
 - Import processed data into Power BI for visualization
 - Follow the same analysis workflow